Tribeca

 Camden, London

-Set within a new public realm alongside the Regent’s Canal, the mixed-use development will deliver state-of-the-art laboratory and office space at the heart of London’s biotech cluster.
+Set within a new public realm alongside the Regent’s Canal, Tribeca is a mixed-use development that will deliver over 1m sq. ft state-of-the-art flexible new labspace-to-workspace at the heart of London’s biotech cluster helping innovators compete in the fight for talent.

 Project Information